amoore2600/rfdumper/README.md

 ```

 ```
-Directory and File Layout for SD CARD on the Largest Partition, if your using Windows this is the only partions avalible on the SD card.
+Here is an example ofthe directory and file layout for SD CARD on the Largest Partition, if your using Windows this is the only partions avalible on the SD card.

 ├── retrofd
 │   ├── bootscript.sh